Common myths about fire sprinkler systems

 We get asked many questions about fire sprinkler systems, so here are the main ones – to help you to understand them a bit better and know a little bit more for your project.

-- Modern systems don’t always need a huge water supply as they can be plumbed into the mains, drawing water only if and when they are activated
+- Modern fire sprinkler systems don’t always need a huge water supply as they can be plumbed into the mains, drawing water only if and when they are activated

 - Sprinkler systems are activated by heat and not smoke.
 They contain a small glass tube of liquid which expands when it reaches the temperature created by the fire – around 57 Celsius.

 It expands and triggers the sprinkler head to release water.

 - Burning your toast won’t set fire sprinklers off – because it is heat activated.

 - If a sprinkler head is triggered in one location, the other heads around the house are not necessarily activated.
 You may have seen it differently in films – but that’s just for dramatic effect!

 - Sprinkler heads are discreet and blend into a ceiling without ruining the aesthetics of a room.

 - Sprinkler systems usually interface with a domestic smoke alarm or fire panel.
 The system triggers the alarm system, not the other way round.